reeceorbuck/sorrento-dental/_posts/2018-01-06-Meet-the-team.md

 He is skilled in all facets of preventive and general operative dentistry, including the treatment of all age groups.
 He has developed an interest in the special areas of Endodontic and Prosthodontic treatment.
 He also has a keen interest in innovative new technologies as they apply to Dentistry, and currently spends much of his non-surgical time at the development level.

-He is currently available for appointments on Mondays, Tuesdays and Thursdays at the practice.
+He is available for appointments on Monday, Tuesday and Thursday at the practice.
 He celebrated the birth of his second child, a baby girl, in January 2023.
 He has also put this website together so if you have any comments or advice, please let him know.

 ---